mlti-toolbox/mlti-toolbox.github.io/Documentation/IFTSolver/IFTSolver.md

     </summary>
     <div>
         <p>
-            Number of descrete spatial points—i.e., signal length—in the x- and y-directions used in the 2D inverse fast Fourier transform
+            Number of discrete spatial points—i.e., signal length—in the x- and y-directions used in the 2D inverse fast Fourier transform
             (<a href="https://www.mathworks.com/help/matlab/ref/ifft2.html"><code>ifft2</code></a>).
         </p>
         <p>